 Any strong classic style or unique, experimental style of beer can be wood or barrel-aged for a period of time in a wooden barrel or in contact with wood.
 This beer is aged with the intention of imparting the particularly unique character of the wood and/or what has previously been in the barrel.
 New wood character can be characterized as a complex blend of vanillin and unique wood character but wood aged is not necessarily synonymous with imparting wood-flavors.
 Used sherry, rum, bourbon, scotch, port, wine and other barrels are often used, imparting complexity and uniqueness to beer.
 Ultimately a balance of flavor, aroma and mouthfeel are sought with the marriage of new beer with wood and/or barrel flavors.
 Primary character of the beer style may or may not be apparent.
 Sour wood-aged beer of any color is outlined in other categories.
+Beers in this style may or may not have Brettanomyces character.
 The brewer must explain the special nature of the beer to allow for accurate judging.
 Comments could include: type of wood used (new or old, oak or other wood type), type of barrel used (new, port/whiskey/wine/sherry/other), base beer style or achieved character.
 Beer entries not accompanied by this information will be at a disadvantage during judging.